Benefits of Blood Donation Side Effects Advantages

 • 48 hours following your cold or flu got better.

-• Patients with diabetes and hypertension with normal pulse, blood glucose, and blood pressure levels.
+• Patients with diabetes and hypertension have normal pulse, blood glucose, and blood pressure levels.

 The professionals at blood donation sites confirm your eligibility before taking blood.
 It is important that you inform them about any medical condition.